Brazil eases residency visa requirements for trafficking victims

-RIO DE JANEIRO, March 24 (Thomson Reuters Foundation) - H uman trafficking survivors will have an easier time gaining residence in Brazil after they are rescued, according to an ordinance issued by the government on Tuesday.
+RIO DE JANEIRO (Thomson Reuters Foundation) - Human trafficking survivors will have an easier time gaining residence in Brazil after they are rescued, according to an ordinance issued by the government on Tuesday.

 The measure creates a special procedure to expedite the issue of visas to migrants subjected to trafficking and violent crimes like domestic abuse, the government said.